aceton2/mondux/README.md

 Note: after the tests have run the database container will still be running.
 You will need to run ```docker-compose down``` to clean up.
 This is not ideal and should be refactored.

-## Description
-### Stack
-For this challenge I chose Flask because 1) my familiarity with python vs go or ruby 2) Flask is lightweight and relatively simple to get started with, making it a good fit for a challenge like this.

-Rather then using mysqlite3 as in the official tutorials I chose postgres as a backend since it is a more realistic database for banking.

-On the other hand, for simplicities sake, I implemented `psycopg2` directly, rather than using a ORM like `SQLAlchemy`.
-This would possibly change in further development.

 ### App Architecture

 Seperation of concerns here is simple: a controller layer, and a business logic layer, a database connection layer.
 In the case of this app these are represented by modules residing in a single file.

 - Controller - `accounts.py` which binds into the main app as a `Blueprint`
 - Business - `business.py` which is responsible for the business logic regarding accounts
 - Database - `db_connect.py` which handles requests to the database

+Connection to the postgres DB is, for simplicities sake, implemented with `psycopg2` directly, rather than using a ORM like `SQLAlchemy`.
+This would possibly change in further development.

 ##### Database